K-Contact Distance for Noisy Nonhomogeneous Spatial Point Data with application to Repeating Fast Radio Burst sources

-In Figure \ref{fig:rn3pcc} the values are plotted against a modified value of the existing statistic for these sources, $R_{\text{CC}}$. $R_{\text{CC}}$ estimates the false-positive contamination rate within the repeater sample (i.e., corrected for multiple-hypothesis testing) assuming each FRB detection is an independent binomial trial, where a `success' is a detection within some box around the repeater candidate, and a `failure' is a detection outside.
+In Figure \ref{fig:rn3pcc} the values are plotted against a modified value of the existing statistic for these sources, $R_{\text{CC}}$. $R_{\text{CC}}$ estimates the false-positive contamination rate within the repeater sample\footnote{ That is, \cite{2023ApJ...947...83C} present a \pcc\, statistic which is corrected for multiple-hypothesis testing.
+This correction is necessary due to the large number of FRBs considered.
+Detailed discussion of candidate identification and the implied trials factor can be found in \cite{2023ApJ...947...83C}.} assuming each FRB detection is an independent binomial trial, where a `success' is a detection within some box around the repeater candidate, and a `failure' is a detection outside.
 We multiply these $R_{\text{CC}}$ values by the trials factor such that the values can be considered a \pccl\, and can be directly compared with our \pcc\, estimates, and plot this value $R_{\text{CC}}/N$ denoted \pcc\, (previous work).
 The intensity function of \cite{2023ApJ...947...83C} is estimated by smoothing the two dimensional detection histogram with a Gaussian kernel, and the probability of success/failure is approximated as the fraction of intensity inside/outside of the box.
 The main issues with this method are the ambiguity of defining the `in' box, and that it does not take into account measurement error other than the 95\% span of the localization and DM errors, inside of which all possibilities are equally weighted despite the multi-modal nature of the error regions.
 The intensity function also doesn't properly account for measurement error, and the choice of Gaussian kernel could potentially obscure minute fluctuations in intensity, or could overweight a stochastic over- or under- density.